Paid Family Medical Leave

 No Retaliation

-These anti-retaliation protections start the moment you tell your employer you are taking PFML and last for six months after you return.
+These protections begin the moment you tell your employer you plan to take PFML and last for six months after you return.

-Employees are required to provide their employers with at least 30 days’ notice before the start of the leave, or as soon as is practicable if the leave is not foreseeable.
-Employees must also provide certification from a health care provider to support the need for leave.
-Employers may also require certification to support the need for leave related to a family member’s serious health condition.
+Employees must give employers at least 30 days’ notice before the start of leave or as soon as practicable if the leave is not foreseeable.
+Employees must also provide certification from a health care provider.
+Employers may request similar certification for leave involving a family member’s serious health condition.

 Triple Damages

-If an employee’s PFML rights are violated, they may be entitled to recover three times their lost wages, as well as attorneys fees, costs and other damages.
+If an employer violates PFML rights, the employee may recover three times their lost wages, along with attorneys’ fees, costs, and other damages.

 Choose a Medical Leave Lawyer

-If you believe you need medical leave because of medical concerns for you or a family member, or you’re trying to figure out if you qualify for a program, or if you’ve been retaliated against for speaking up for yourself or a co-worker, you need a knowledgeable Boston medical leave attorney in your corner.
-Gordon Law Group, LLP is well-versed in the PFML and FMLA and has a track record of success with all types of employment matters related to medical leave discrimination matters for clients in Boston and beyond.
-The firm represents employees in all industries and at all levels, from service workers to executives.
-We are among the best employment lawyers around, and we are committed to advocating for employees’ rights.
+If you believe you need medical leave because of concerns for yourself or a family member, or if you’re trying to determine whether you qualify, or if you’ve faced retaliation for speaking up, you need a knowledgeable Boston medical leave attorney.
+Gordon Law Group, LLP is well-versed in PFML and FMLA and has a strong record of success in employment matters involving medical leave discrimination.
+The firm represents employees across industries and at all levels, from service workers to executives.
+They are committed to advocating for employees’ rights.
 Denying medical leave or retaliating against employees who take it is illegal and should never be tolerated.
-Holding employers accountable sends a powerful message and can protect other employees from experiencing the same types of issues in the future.
+Holding employers accountable sends a powerful message and can protect others from similar issues.
 If your employer made adverse employment decisions and you believe age was a factor, contact Gordon Law Group, LLP today to schedule a consultation.

 Read What Judges Say About Us